Postal Service Guidelines

 for an inter-office envelope to place their mail to a faculty member or department.

-Students may not allow others to use their MTSU post office box number for the purpose of avoiding payment of postage.
+Students may not allow others to use their MTSU post office box number for the purpose of avoiding payment of a mailbox.

 Mail and parcels received for students without a post office box will be returned to sender.